 But is this what the text actually says?
 Is that what Moses meant?
 Is this what the Spirit revealed?

 For what it’s worth, here’s my “quck and dirty” take on Genesis 3:16.

 The text in context says God greatly increased the woman’s sorrows in conceiving and sorrows in bearing children.
 I would argue that he also greatly increased her desire for her husband, not against him or contrary to him.
 This is based in part on the fact that in Hebrew there is no verb in the clause that might indicate the woman’s action, motivation, or intention.
 It reads, literally, “and for your husband your desire”.

-Rather that speculate on what Eve’s desire might do, it makes more sense to focus on what God said he would do to her and for her which includes, among other things, greatly increasing her desire for her husband.
+Rather than speculate on what Eve’s desire might do, it makes more sense to focus on what God said he would do to her and for her, which includes, among other things, greatly increasing her desire for her husband.

 Remember that it was Eve’s desire for something besides her husband (e.g., the voice of the serpent, her self-centered fantasy, and craving for the forbidden fruit) coupled with her acting autonomously (not as a suitable helper) that got everyone into this mess.